- You Are Here:

-In 2016, the Town of Cochrane Water Treatment Plant produced 2581 million litres of water, approximately 1591 million litres was consumed in residential homes.
+In 2022, the Town of Cochrane Water Treatment Plant produced 2947 million litres of water — approximately 1952 million litres was consumed in residential homes.

-The average residential home uses 428 litres/day during the winter and 521 litres/day during the summer.
-On a monthly basis, this works out to an average monthly consumption of 11.6 cubic metres and 15.8 cubic metres respectively.
+The average residential home used 397 litres/day during the winter and 492 litres/day during the summer.
+On a monthly basis, this works out to an average consumption of 12.0 cubic metres (12,000 litres) and 14.5 cubic metres (14,500 litres) respectively.

 Examples of household water use:

-A load of laundry in a high efficiency machine uses about 45 litres, an older inefficient machine would use 140 litres
+- A load of laundry in a high efficiency machine uses about 45 litres of water; an older inefficient machine would use 140 litres

 The Town of Cochrane uses two different types of water meters to measure the water consumed at your house.
 Meters installed from mid 2011 until now are called iPerl (below); meters installed before mid 2011 are called SRII and have a simple analog dial read out on the meter head.

-Approximately 7200 homes are equipped with radio transmitters (left) that are used to collect monthly meter reads.
-Over half of the radios are equipped with the function of storing hourly meter readings for 35 days.
+Approximately 11450 homes are equipped with radio transmitters (left) that are used to collect monthly meter reads.
+72 percent of the radios are equipped with the function of storing hourly meter readings for 35 days.

 To help track down a water leak in your home, complete an overnight test:

-The iPerl water meter has a digital display that reads water use to a tenth of a mililitre; for billing purposes the Town of Cochrane reads the meter to a tenth of a cubic metre.
+The iPerl water meter has a digital display that reads water use to the hundred millilitre (last digit on the right); for billing purposes the Town of Cochrane reads the meter to the litre (second last digit on the right) .

 The SRII meters are typically read to whole cubic meters.